ewoks-kit/ewokscore/doc/definitions.rst

 A **link** connects a source node to a target node.
 A link can have the following properties:
   * **conditional**: has a set of statements that combined are either True or False
-  * **required**: either marked as “required” in the graph representation or “unconditional and all ancestors of the source node are required”
+  * **required**: either "marked as required” in the graph representation" or “unconditional and all ancestors of the source node are required”
   * **data_mapping**: describes data transfer from source to target.